Chagrin Valley Shampoo Bars: Natural Hair Care and More

 Chagrin Valley shampoo bars

-Chagrin Valley shampoo bars come in many different varieties.
+Chagrin Valley shampoo bars are by far some of my favorites, and they offer a large selection to choose from.
 To get started, I suggest the Help Me Choose section, here, where shampoo bars are organized according to hair type with the caveat that it might take several tries before you find a good match.
-That's why the Chagrin website suggests customers try the sample-sized bars, first.
+That's why the Chagrin website suggests that customers try the sample-sized bars, first.
 And I agree.
 That being said, though, my favorite Chagrin Valley shampoo bar is Extra Honey Beer.
-But your hair might prefer a different one.
-So, in my opinion, making the effort to peruse their site for natural hair care tips is time well spent.
+But your hair might prefer a different variety.
+So, in my opinion, it's well worth the effort to peruse their site for natural hair care tips before placing your first order.

 Although I love shampoo bars, I usually need to follow-up with a vinegar rinse (vinegar plus water) because my hair tangles easily and looks frizzy after washing.
 This page on the chagrinvalleysoapandsalve website is my favorite resource for making and using vinegar rinses.
 Recently, they created their own vinegar rinse, which I'm eager to try.
 I strongly recommend reading about shampoo bars and vinegar rinses before diving into Chagrin Valley shampoo bars, or any shampoo bars, for that matter.